wippyai/action-module-release/README.md

 ## Development

 To modify the functionality:
-1. Edit the utility functions in `scripts/utils.sh`
-2. Update the main script in `scripts/main.sh`
+1. Edit the main script in `main.sh`
-3. Test locally using the provided usage instructions
+2. Test locally using the provided usage instructions
-4. Update the GitHub Action in `action.yml` if needed
+3. Update the GitHub Action in `action.yml` if needed